Continuing Education Activity

 Skull fractures are common injuries observed in the setting of both blunt and penetrating trauma.
 The frontal sinuses are located within the frontal bone, superior and medial to the orbits.
-The frontal sinuses begin developing around 5 to 6 years old and become fully developed between the ages of 12 to 20.
-They are innervated by both the supraorbital and supratrochlear nerves, which are supplied by the ophthalmic branch of the trigeminal nerve.
-Their blood supply comes from the supraorbital and supratrochlear arteries.
-The frontal sinuses consist of an anterior and posterior table (wall) and drain inferiorly and posteriorly via the frontal recess into either the middle meatus or ethmoid infundibulum depending on the attachment of the uncinate process.
-If the uncinate process attaches to the lamina papyracea, then the frontal sinus drains into the middle meatus via the semilunar hiatus.
-If the uncinate process attaches to the skull base or the middle turbinate, the sinus drains into the ethmoid infundibulum before emptying into the middle meatus.
-The anterior border of the frontal recess is the posterior wall of the agger nasi air cell, while the posterior wall is composed of the ethmoid bulla.
+The frontal sinuses begin developing around 5 to 6 years of age and become fully developed between the ages of 12 and 20.
+Sensation is provided by both the supraorbital and supratrochlear nerves, which are branches of the ophthalmic division of the trigeminal nerve (CN V1).
+The blood supply to the frontal sinuses comes from the supraorbital and supratrochlear arteries.
+The frontal sinuses consist of bony anterior and posterior tables (walls) and they drain inferiorly, medially, and posteriorly via the frontal recess into either the middle meatus or ethmoid infundibulum, depending on the attachment of the uncinate process of the ethmoid bone.
+If the uncinate process attaches to the lamina papyracea, the frontal sinus drains into the middle meatus via the semilunar hiatus.
+If the uncinate process attaches to the skull base or the middle turbinate, the frontal sinus drains into the ethmoid infundibulum before emptying into the middle meatus.
+The anterior border of the frontal recess is the posterior wall of the agger nasi air cell, while the posterior wall is formed by the ethmoid bulla.
 The medial wall of the frontal recess is the middle turbinate, and the lateral wall is the orbit.
+While the volume of the frontal sinus is extremely variable, the average size is approximately 10 mL; the sinus itself may be entirely absent in 0.8-7.4% of patients, unilaterally, and may be bilaterally absent in up to 5% of patients.

 Frontal cranial bones have a greater thickness than the more lateral temporal bones (6.15 cm in males, 7.13 cm in females compared to 4.33 cm and 4.41 cm, respectively).
-As a result, these fractures require a more significant mechanism and force than other facial bone injuries, occur less frequently than other forms of skull trauma, and often present with concurrent injuries.
-These other concurrent injuries include frontal sinus fractures, orbital pathologies, intracranial hemorrhage, and cervical spine pathologies, to name a few.
-These characteristics make critical evaluation and treatment of these injuries imperative.
+As a result, these fractures require a more forceful mechanism of injury than other facial bone fractures, occur less frequently than other forms of skull trauma, and often present with concurrent injuries.
+These other injuries include naso-orbito-ethmoid fractures, orbital injuries, cerebrospinal fluid (CSF) leak, intracranial hemorrhage, and cervical spine fractures, among others.
+The potential for other potentially devastating injuries to occur along with frontal sinus fractures makes a thorough evaluation of these patients imperative.
 Additionally, appropriate classification and indications for surgical repair of frontal sinus fractures remain controversial, resulting in a variety of management strategies.

-The most common etiologies of frontal bone fractures in adults are motor vehicle collisions (MVCs), falls, assaults, falling objects, and penetrating trauma.
-One study of 164 patients reported MVCs as the most common etiology (31.7%) followed by sports accidents (28.0%), work accidents (20.1%), violence (3.7%), and domestic accidents (3.1%).
+The most common etiologies of frontal bone fractures in adults are motor vehicle accidents (MVAs), falls, assaults, falling objects, and penetrating trauma.
+One study of 164 patients reported MVAs as the most common etiology (31.7%) followed by sports accidents (28.0%), work accidents (20.1%), violence (3.7%), and domestic accidents (3.1%).
 Injury severity is variable and depends on the mechanism, fracture pattern, and involvement of surrounding anatomy.

 Frontal sinus fractures account for approximately 5% to 15% of all facial bone fractures.
 These injuries most commonly occur in young males (92%) with a mean age of 20 to 31 years old.
-In pediatric patients, one report noted a male predominance (65%) and a mean age of 11.5 years old, with a majority of patients being teenagers.
+In pediatric patients, one report noted a male predominance (65%) and a mean age of 11.5 years, with a majority of patients being teenagers.
 Parietal bone fractures are the most commonly observed skull injuries.
-Fractures are often linear, however depressed and basilar patterns can occur.
+Fractures are often linear; however, depressed and basilar patterns can occur.
 According to Taylor et al., 2.8 million people in the United States suffer from head injuries annually, of which just over 2.1% are fatal.

 History and Physical

 Obtaining a thorough and comprehensive history is imperative in the initial triage and management of facial trauma patients.
 Due to the nature of these injuries, patients may not have the capacity to provide this information themselves, making it essential for providers to gather data from family, friends, witnesses, and first responders.
 Per the Advanced Trauma Life Support (ATLS) protocol, the evaluation of trauma patients begins with an assessment of the patient's airway, respiratory capacity, and circulatory status.
 While assessing the extent of the patient's disabilities, a thorough neurologic exam should be performed to calculate a Glasgow Coma Scale Score, assessing for cranial nerve function as well as other focal deficits and bony injury to the calvarium.
-The provider should inspect the entire head and neck for any lesions, abrasions, contusions, or active bleeding.
-It is important to assess for lacerations superficial to any sinus fractures, indicating the requirement of IV antibiotics.
-The anterior table of the frontal sinus should be palpated to determine if there is any bony step off, and any wounds or lacerations should be cleaned and explored.
-Examination of the ears can reveal battle sign, auricular hematomas, cerebrospinal fluid (CSF) otorrhea, or hemotympanum, suggesting the involvement of the skull base.
+The physician should inspect the entire head and neck for any lesions, abrasions, contusions, or active bleeding.
+It is important to assess for lacerations superficial to any sinus fractures, indicating a requirement for IV antibiotics.
+The anterior table of the frontal sinus should be palpated to determine if there is any bony step-off, and any wounds or lacerations should be cleaned and explored.
+Examination of the ears can reveal a Battle sign, auricular hematomas, CSF otorrhea, or hemotympanum, suggesting a fracture of the skull base.
 A nasal examination should check for the mobility of the nasal bones, frank epistaxis, CSF rhinorrhea, septal hematomas, or active purulence.
 Examination of the orbit should include appropriate cranial nerve testing and inspection for raccoon eyes or retrobulbar hematoma.

 Currently, there is no general consensus on the classification of frontal sinus fractures.
-One-third of all frontal sinus fractures include both the anterior and posterior tables of the frontal sinus, whereas two-thirds involve the anterior table only, and less than 1% involve only the posterior table.
+One-third of all frontal sinus fractures include both the anterior and posterior tables of the frontal sinus, whereas two-thirds involve the anterior table only, and less than 1% involve only the posterior table, as posterior table fractures tend to occur only after force has been transmitted through the anterior table first.
 Below are some widely accepted classification systems of these fractures:

 In 1997, Gonty et al. classified frontal sinus fractures into the following categories.
 A retrospective review of 158 patients by Gerbino et al. was performed using Gonty’s classification system and reported the percentage of patients with each type of fracture.